Hiranyaloka/mt-plugin-template-selector/README.md

 ### Index Template Outfile (optional - requires Index type selection) ###
 When the Index type is active, this text field matches against the Index Template Outfile path/name (precisely as shown in the "Design::Themes" panel of your blog's dashboard).
 Allows only certain characters (see below).
 Supports any combination of percent '%' (multiple character wildcard) and '_' (single character wildcard).
 For example:

-* '%.css' matches index style sheets.
+* `%.css` matches index style sheets.
-* 'archives/%' matches any index templates with outfiles written to your blog root archives directory.
+* `archives/%` matches any index templates with outfiles written to your blog root archives directory.

 ### Template Name (optional) ###
 A simple text field matching the template name(s).
 Practically useful only when used with the wildcard characters (otherwise you can only possibly match a single template).

-* Entry% - matches 'Entry', 'Entry Monthly', and 'Entry Listing'.
+* `Entry%` matches 'Entry', 'Entry Monthly', and 'Entry Listing'.
-* Foo_Ba% - matches 'FoodBar', 'FootBall', 'Foo_Bar', etc.
+* `Foo_Ba%` matches 'FoodBar', 'FootBall', 'Foo_Bar', etc.
-* % - matches all templates.
+* `%` matches all templates.

 ### Allowed Characters for Outfile and Name fields ###
 * Word characters - alphanumeric plus underscore.